Vetinar1/CHIPS/README.md

 * `.fullpoints`, which contains all the samples *and* the samples from the margins.
 You shouldn't worry about this one.

 You can then use these for DIP.

+### Other useful functions

+Here is a quick overview over other functions you may find useful.
+They are all contained in the `optimizer.py` or `util.py` files.
+Check their docstrings for thorough documentation.

+`load_existing_data`: Load all cooling data from a folder, including subfolders.
+Loads the actual `.cool` files, rather than the `.points` files.
+Returns a pandas dataframe.

+`build_and_save_delaunay`: Wrapper for building a triangulation on points contained in a dataframe, and saving the results into files.

+`poisson_disc_sampling`: Simple O(n^2) poisson disc sampling implementation.